discourse/discourse/docs/INSTALL.md

 # How Do I Install Discourse?

 > :bell: The only officially supported installs of Discourse are [Docker](https://www.docker.io/) based.
-You must have access to a 64-bit Linux server **with Docker support**.
+You must have SSH access to a 64-bit Linux server **with Docker support**.
 We regret that we cannot support any other methods of installation including cpanel, plesk, webmin, etc.

 Simple 30 minute basic install:
 [**Beginner Docker install guide**][basic]